tuftsdatalab/tuftsWorkshops/docs/2023_workshops/cas12aAlphaFold2/02_AlphaFold2_Accuracy_Assessment.md

 srun -p batch --time=3:00:00 -n 2 --mem=4g --reservation=bioworkshop --pty bash
 ```

-Where:

-!!! example "Explanation of Commands"
+??? example "Explanation of Commands"

     - `srun`: SLURM command to run a parallel job
     - `-p`: asking for a partition, here we are requesting the batch partition